SquireTournamentServices/MIPG-and-MSTR/MSIPG.md

 **4.4A.** In-game agreements, such as offering to not attack one another, are not Bribery.
 Bribery refers to tangible, monetary, or other similar means outside of the game offered to influence or change gameplay decisions or match outcome.

-**Edits **

-_Examples _
+_Examples_

 1. _A player in a Swiss round offers their opponent $100 to concede the match._
-2. _A player offers their opponent a card in exchange for a draw. _
+2. _A player offers their opponent a card in exchange for a draw._
 3. _A player asks for a concession in exchange for a prize split._
 4. _Two players agree that the winner of the match will be able to choose a rare card out of the other person’s deck after the match._
-5. _Two spectators place a bet on the number of games that will be needed to decide a match. _
+5. _Two spectators place a bet on the number of games that will be needed to decide a match._
 6. **A player in a Multiplayer match asks their opponent not to attack them this turn in exchange for $20.**